Jennifer Kent

-Early life
+Early life and education

-Kent was born in Brisbane, Queensland, Australia.
+Jennifer Kent was born in Brisbane, Queensland.
 She says that she put on her first play when she was seven and also wrote stories.
 In her late teens, she chose acting as she "wasn't really aware at that stage that women could direct films".

 She graduated in 1991 from the National Institute of Dramatic Art (NIDA) in Performing Arts (Acting).
-In a promotional interview for Kent's 2014 film, The Babadook, lead actress, Essie Davis, explained that Kent was in the year above her at NIDA and was "[an] eerily phenomenal actress ... the girl that was obviously the best girl at the whole school."

 Career

 Acting

 Kent began her career as an actress, working primarily in television.
 She was a main cast member of Murder Call, from creator Hal McElroy, playing Constable, Dee Suzeraine, in all 31 episodes of the series.
 She also appeared in several episodes of other Australian TV series such as All Saints, Police Rescue and Above the Law.
 Kent also had a small role in Babe: Pig in the City and The New Adventures of Black Beauty.
 She has also been an acting teacher for 13 years at major institutions such as NIDA and the Australian Film Television and Radio School (AFTRS).